Appeals court upholds restrictive Texas abortion law

-Those opposed to the law have said it is a veiled attempt to limit abortions by imposing costly and unnecessary regulations, adding that the law may be copied by other states trying to limit abortions within their borders.
+Those opposed to the law have said it amounts to a veiled attempt to limit abortions by imposing costly and unnecessary regulations, adding that the law may be copied by other states trying to limit abortions within their borders.

-A federal judge erred last year in blocking the law, a three-judge panel from the U.S. Court of Appeals for the Fifth Circuit found.
-The U.S. Supreme Court later allowed it to go into effect.
+A three-judge panel of the U.S. Court of Appeals for the Fifth Circuit found on Thursday that a federal judge erred last year in blocking the law.
+The U.S. Supreme Court allowed it to go into effect but had sent parts of the case back to the appeals court for review.

 “The district court’s opinion took the wrong approach to the rational basis test,” the 5th Circuit’s decision said.